drshahizan/BDM/lab/lab1.md

 ## 📚 Project Description

 ### 1. Introduction
-Within Lab 1, you'll encounter a trio of study datasets, each holding a wealth of information waiting to be deciphered.
-Your task is to delve deep into these datasets, unraveling their content, structure, and underlying insights.
-By gaining a comprehensive understanding of the data they contain, you'll lay the foundation for meaningful analysis and informed decision-making, enriching your data-driven journey.
-The dataset information is as follows:
+Welcome to Lab 1, where you'll work with three diverse datasets filled with valuable information waiting to be explored.
+Your mission is to dive deep into these datasets, uncovering their contents, structures, and the insights they hold.
+By developing a comprehensive understanding of the data they contain, you'll set the stage for meaningful analysis and well-informed decision-making, enhancing your data-driven journey.

+📊 **Dataset Information:**
 | No | Name  | Dataset |
 |:----:|---------|:------:|
 | 1.  | Chipotle Sales | <a href="https://raw.githubusercontent.com/drshahizan/dataset/main/pandas/chipotle.tsv" ><img src="../images/dataset.png" width="24px" height="24px"></a> |
 | 2.  | Occupation |  <a href="https://raw.githubusercontent.com/drshahizan/dataset/main/pandas/u.user" ><img src="../images/dataset.png" width="24px" height="24px"></a> |
 | 3.  | Open Food Facts | <a href="https://www.kaggle.com/datasets/openfoodfacts/world-food-facts/data" ><img src="../images/dataset.png" width="24px" height="24px"></a> |

+🖥️ **Exercise Instructions:**
+You will need to complete this exercise using Google Colab.
+There are four provided templates for this exercise:

 | Lab | Dataset  | Instruction |
 |:----:|---------|:------:|